kaileywaal/VendingMachine/README.md

 ## Vending Machine Software

 ### The Task
-Develop an application for the newest vending machine distributor,Umbrella Corp.
+Develop an application for the newest vending machine distributor, Umbrella Corp.
 They've released a new vending machine, Vendo-Matic 800, that is integrated with everyone's bank accounts, allowing customers to purchase products from their computers for their convenience.

 ### Application Functionality